source-maker/seasoning/README.md

 - <b>Watch for Conflicting Ports</b> - If another service on your computer is using either of these ports, the command may start with a different port.
 If you have trouble accessing any of the local servers, please refer to your terminal for the correct url address.
 - <b>Stories</b> - Stories are tied to the example app, so if you delete the example app, you will need to delete the stories as well.

-# File Structure
+# Project File Structure

-The following describes how the directories and files are organized within this framework:
+This document provides a description of how the directories and files are structured within this boilerplate project.<br />
+The objective is to help you understand the organization of the project, making it easier to navigate and contribute to the codebase.

+## Root Directory _(./)_

+The root directory of the project contains several important subdirectories and files.
+Here's an overview:

-- <b>.storybook/</b> - configures the storybook showcase environment, initializing libraries such as MUI and React Hook Form to work in stories.
+- **.storybook/:** This directory configures the Storybook environment, initializing external libraries like MUI (Material UI) and React Hook Form.
+This setup allows the rendering of various components within the Storybook showcase.

+- **public/:** This directory is used to store files that are publicly accessible, such as images.
+These files are available to be served to clients upon request.

+- **showcase/:** This directory contains a collection of single-page components with minimal custom component dependencies.
+It is designed to accelerate the development of specific features in your project through example.

+- **stories/:** This directory contains the Storybook story components.
+These components are used to display the Design System environment.

+- **tests/:** This directory houses the End-to-End (E2E) and integration test files.

+## src Directory _(./src/)_

+The `src` directory contains the source code of the project, organized in several subdirectories:

-- <b>components/</b> - stores atomic level components, the basic building blocks for your app.
-Separated by their core functionality. (eg: button, radio, textfield, etc).
-These components typically should not have any effect on other parts in your codebase.
+- **components/:** This directory contains atomic level components which act as the foundational building blocks for your app.
+The components are segregated based on their core functionality (e.g., button, radio, textfield).
+Ideally, these components should not interact or interfere with other parts of your codebase.

-- <b>features/</b> - stores molecule/organism level components, separated by their specific feature or purpose in the project. (eg: authorization, transactions, products, etc).
-Allowed to consume services and have side effects throughout the codebase (eg: use contextAPI, hooks, API requests, etc.)
+- **features/:** This directory contains molecule/organism level components, categorized by their specific feature or purpose within the project (e.g., authorization, transactions, products).
+These components are allowed to consume services and can have side effects throughout the codebase (e.g., using ContextAPI, hooks, API requests).

-- <b>lib/</b> - stores code related to the initialization and configuration of third party packages and libraries.
+- **init/:** This directory stores the code related to the initialization of the app, along with the setup for third-party packages and libraries.

-- <b>pages/</b> - NextJS directory that is used for file-based routing.
-Please refer to NextJS documentation to learn more.
+- **pages/:** This is a special Next.js directory used for file-based routing.
+For more information, please refer to the Next.js documentation.
+Note that because the `app` directory is relatively new (from Next 13), we have opted to stay with the standard `pages` directory for production stability.

-  - <b>pages/api</b> - server side code for creating API endpoints.
-Please refer to NextJS documentation to learn more.
+  - **pages/api:** This subdirectory contains server-side code for creating API endpoints.
+For further details, refer to the Next.js documentation.

-  - <b>pages/showcase</b> - a collection of example pages for achieving various common functionality.
-Useful to refer to when beginning a new project.

-- <b>public/</b> - stores publicly accessible files, typically static images, for quick serving to clients on request.
+- **layouts/:** This boilerplate supports multiple layouts to handle various users.
+This directory stores these various layouts to be consumed by the pages.

-- <b>providers/</b> - contains providers to wrap components, providing state management via ContextAPI.
+- **providers/:** This directory contains providers that wrap components and provide state management via the Context API.

-- <b>helpers/</b> - contains reusable functions to assist throughout the project.
-Some common functions have been included for convenience. (eg: arrayHelpers, fileHelpers, dateHelpers, etc).
+- **helpers/:** This directory contains reusable functions that assist throughout the project.
+Some common helper functions, such as arrayHelpers, fileHelpers, and dateHelpers, are included for convenience.

-- <b>hooks/</b> - contains custom React hooks for reusable state logic.
+- **hooks/:** This directory houses custom React hooks, which encapsulate reusable state logic.

-- <b>schemas/</b> - Stores YUP schema code for form validation.
+- **schemas/:** This directory stores schema code used for form validation.

-- <b>types/</b> - Contains any Typescript interfaces, types, and enums.
+- **types/:** This directory contains TypeScript interfaces, types, and enums to enforce typing throughout the project.

-- <b>stories/</b> - contains stories developed for consumption by the storybook server to generate previews of the components.

-- <b>styles/</b> - contains global css styles, MUI theme configuration files, and initialization of the MUi theme for the NextJS project.
+- **styles/:** This directory contains global CSS styles in order to customize on top of the design system theme being used.
+Note that it is generally better to modify the design system theme whenever possible.

 # How to Contribute